modelfoxdotdev/modelfox/README.md

 ### Inspect

-Run `modelfox app`, open your browser to http://localhost:8080, and upload the model you trained.
+Run `tangram app`, open your browser to http://localhost:8080, and upload the model you trained.

 - View stats and metrics.
 - Tune your model to get the best performance.